 *COUPLES ARE WELCOME.
 For spouses not taking the writing workshop, please add $950 to the single-occupancy rate.
 For spouses participating in the writing workshop, please add $1950 to the single-occupancy rate.

 VIDEO TOUR OF CASA TEMICTLI, THE SETTING OF THE RETREAT

 Alison's own story...

-It was January of the year 2000, when the world was expected to fall into millennial chaos but somehow didn't.
-I had hoped it would, or at least, I had hoped that some kind of shift would occur.
+It was January of the year 2000, when the world was expected to fall into millennial chaos, but somehow didn't.
+I had hoped it would, or rather, I had hoped that some kind of shift would occur.
 Because I was looking for change, massive change.
 A rescue of sorts.

 One afternoon, in the middle of a freezing rain storm that had kept us housebound for days, I saw an ad for a house for rent in a legendary Mexican village with spectacular mountain views.
 I'd never been to Mexico before, knew nothing of its legends or its mountains, but on a whim—a desperate one—I called and booked the place for the following week.